On the Motivic Homotopy Type of Algebraic Stacks: Introduction

 An important technique in motivic homotopy theory of algebraic stacks is reduction to the scheme case by means of homotopical descent.
 This is possible, for instance, when the stacks in question are Nisnevich locally quotient stacks.
 The results in \cite{AHR19} (and further generalisation in \cite{ahhlr21}) show that stacks with linearly reductive stabilisers are Nisnevich locally quotient stacks.

-In this note we establish a certain homotopy descent result for any quasi-separated algebraic stack.
-This will allows us to conclude that the various formalisms of motives and motivic homotopy theory\footnote{In the case of stacks one has to distinguish between \textit{genuine} vs \textit{Kan-extended} motivic spectra.
+In this note, we establish a certain homotopy descent result for any algebraic stack.
+This allows us to conclude that the various formalisms of motives and motivic homotopy theory\footnote{In the case of stacks one has to distinguish between \textit{genuine} vs \textit{Kan-extended} motivic spectra.
 For instance $K$-theory is \textit{genuine} but Chow groups are \textit{Kan-extended}.
 In this note we will be concerned with the latter kind of objects.} produce the correct results for algebraic stacks.
 To wit, we will show that the motive of a smooth algebraic stack has similar properties as the motive of a smooth scheme.
 This generalises the results in \cite{cdh20} that were established for Nisnevich locally quotient stacks.
-Another improvement, albeit minor, that we can make is to show that for algebraic stacks with spearated diagonal the existing notions of stable homotopy category coincide: in \cite{chow21}, it is shown that the stable motivic homotopy category of \cite{chow21} and the lisse-extended category of \cite{khan2021generalized} are equivalent when the stack admits a smooth presentation with a Nisnevich local section; we will show that all quasi-separated stacks admit such a presentation.
-Following \cite{pirisi2018}, we will call such coverings \emph{smooth-Nisnevich coverings}.
+Another improvement, albeit minor, that we can make is to show that for algebraic stacks with separated diagonal the existing notions of stable homotopy category coincide: in \cite{chow21}, it is shown that the stable motivic homotopy category of \cite{chow21} and the lisse-extended category of \cite{khan2021generalized} are equivalent when the stack admits a smooth presentation with a Nisnevich local section (i.e., the \emph{smooth-Nisnevich coverings} of \cite{pirisi2018}).
+In Appendix \ref{App:smooth-nis-covers}, we will show that all algebraic stacks admit such a presentation (Theorem \ref{MT}).

-\begin{definition} A \emph{smooth-Nisnevich morphism} of algebraic stacks is a morphism $f:\sY\rightarrow \sX$ such that $f$ is smooth, surjective and any morphism $\Spec k \rightarrow \sX$ from the spectrum of a field $k$ lifts to $\sY$.
-We say that $f$ is \emph{smooth-Nisnevich covering} when $\sY$ is an algebraic space. \end{definition}
+\begin{definition} A \emph{smooth-Nisnevich covering} of algebraic stacks is a morphism $f:\sY\rightarrow \sX$ such that $f$ is smooth and every morphism $\Spec K \rightarrow \sX$ from the spectrum of a field $K$ lifts to $\sY$. \end{definition}

-When $f$ is \'{e}tale such covering are called Nisnevich coverings in literature.
+When $f$ is \'{e}tale and $\sY$ and $\sX$ are algebraic spaces, these are just the standard Nisnevich coverings.

-Smooth-Nisnevich coverings were first discussed in \cite{pirisi2018}, where it is shown that such coverings exist for finite type stacks with affine stabilisers that are defined over an infinite field.
-The aim of this note is extend this result to all finite type stacks with affine stabilisers.
-The following is our main geometric result.
+The existence of smooth-Nisnevich coverings for algebraic stacks goes back to \cite[\S6]{LMB} (quasi-compact and separated diagonal) and \cite[Appendix B]{cesnavicius15} (diagonal has relatively separated fibers).
+If the stack is of finite type over an infinite field with affine stabilizers, then it was shown in \cite{pirisi2018} that there exists a smooth-Nisnevich covering of finite type.
+In the following theorem, we generalize all of these results by eliminating separation hypotheses for the existence result and noetherian hypotheses in the boundedness result; we also prove an analogous result for Deligne--Mumford stacks.